Champagny-en-Vanoise, France: Family Ski Guide

 The Honest Tradeoffs

-The village sits at 1,250m, which is low for the Alps.
-Late season trips risk slushy base conditions and a muddy walk to the gondola.
-Snow cannons cover the Le Bois return run, but book before mid-March if reliable cover matters to you.
+At 1,250m, late-season trips risk slushy base conditions and a muddy walk to the gondola.
+Snow cannons cover the return run, but book before mid-March if reliable snow matters.
+La Plagne's altitude villages sit 500m higher and hold snow weeks longer.

-Reaching the wider Paradiski terrain means funneling through a single gondola from the village.
-Peak morning queues are real.
-Start loading at 8:30 and you'll be carving empty groomers while everyone else is still zipping jackets.
+The single gondola from the village creates a bottleneck.
+Start loading at 8:30 and you will be carving empty groomers while everyone else is still zipping jackets.

 Similar Resorts